Remembering when an 18-year-old Messi terrorised Mourinho’s Chelsea

 Having watched Ronaldinho score that goal at Stamford Bridge a year earlier, Messi was now the one standing out in a game littered with star players.
 The passing of the torch had well and truly begun.

 Like a cat toying with a helpless mouse, Messi was too quick and skilful for the Chelsea defenders and clearly enjoyed humiliating them.
-The likes of Terry and Carvalho suddenly seemed like mere mortals for the first time in years.
+The likes of Terry and Carvalho suddenly seemed mortal for the first time in years.

 Samuel Eto’o then headed home the winner in the 80th minute, giving Barcelona a huge advantage ahead of the second leg in Spain.

-Messi may not have registered a goal or assist at Stamford Bridge, but he had well and truly announced himself to the world with one performance.
+Messi may not have registered a goal or assist at Stamford Bridge, but he had well and truly announced himself to the world.

 He started brightly but went off with a hamstring injury after 24 minutes, with Henrik Larsson replacing him.
 Barcelona still got the job done without their little magician, progressing to the quarter-finals following a 1-1 draw.